Our Broad and Rich School Curriculum

 Religious Education –Religious education is compulsory for all children and at St Mary’s we follow Stockport’s scheme and use the recommended ‘Creative Learning’ scheme from Manchester Diocese to enhance learning.
 The RE Long Term Overview can be seen by clicking on the link.

-Special Educational Needs – Below we have shared some helpful information about our belief that every child is individual and that with our support and guidance, they all shine if different ways.
+Special Educational Needs – Below we have shared some helpful information about our belief that every child is individual and that with our support and guidance, they all shine in different ways.
 However, these are unprecedented times and we have had to respond differently to the needs our all our learners during these very difficult circumstances.
 As always, we welcome phone calls and emails if you have any personal questions or concerns.
-Please see our revised SEN Updated Information Report in light of COVID-19 crisis.
+Please see our School Offer which was reviewed in May 2021 and replaces our April 2020 SEND Updated Information Report in light of COVID-19 crisis.

 All children are respected and valued at St Mary’s and learning is personalised.
 If your child requires extra help with a specific area of their learning, we will work together to support them in the most effective way.
 We have a range of learning opportunities and resources to help your child achieve their full potential.
 Our menu shows the range of intervention programmes we currently use to support and accelerate learning – Waves of Support and Intervention